Tag Archive for: Realty ONE Group Western Slope

 Grand Junction recognized by the Media as a Great Place to Retire!

-You shouldn’t have to wonder about the services offered by a buyer’s agent when searching for a home.
-I have a very focused, customized buyer strategy for buying a house in Grand Junction, Fruita, Palisade and all-around Mesa County.
+You shouldn’t have to wonder about the services offered by a Grand Junction buyer’s agent when searching for a home.
+I have a very focused, customized buyer strategy for Buying a House in Grand Junction, Fruita, Palisade and all-around Mesa County.
 Whether you are looking for one-level living with low maintenance or a larger property with plenty of options to store your RV and toys.
 Do you want an association to help maintain your property or do you want a place without so many rules and restrictions?
-Either way, I’d love to help you make sense of the real estate market in and around the Grand Valley.
-I can assist with other areas too if you are buying a house in Colorado, other than the Grand Valley.

-I have been told that I “do real estate differently” than traditional real estate agents.
+People tell me that I “do real estate differently” than traditional real estate agents.
 That goes for listing and selling a property as well as representing buyers in Mesa County, Colorado.
-I don’t want to give away all of my “secret sauce” but here are a few ways I serve my clients that not every agent offers their clients… up front…to every client.
+Now, I don’t want to give away all of my “secret sauce” but here are a few ways I serve my clients that not every agent offers their clients… up front…to every client.

 I offer the same high level of personalized service to EVERY Client, EVERY Time.

-I don’t have one level of service for this price range, and a higher level of service for that price range.
+It’s important that you know that I don’t have one level of service for this price range, and a higher level of service for that price range.
 EVERY client gets my full attention.
 When we are together, I am not checking my phone, responding to text messages or taking a call.
 I am focused on you so I can learn more about your specific needs and provide you my opinion of the homes we view.

 I’ve got a unique skill set not found with the traditional agents serving Grand Junction, Fruita and Palisade and Mesa County.
 That skill set is noticing things in the homes we view that inspectors will flag.
 Working in the real estate market in Minnesota for over 2 decades and assisting hundreds of buyer clients, I attended EVERY inspection on EVERY home my buyers purchased.
 Surprisingly, that is not something traditional agents do in the Grand Valley.
 In fact, one inspector told me there would be an additional charge of $150 if anyone attended the inspection.
 What!!??
 You’ve got to be kidding me?